BBBase-EHeresy/PPPub/docs/rules_manual/courage.md

 ![](../media/rules_manual/stand_fast_1.jpg)

-*Éomer's army has been Broken.
-At the start of the next Move phase, Éomer takes a Courage test and passes it.
-After Éomer finishes his movement, Warriors of Rohan A, B and C are within 6" so they automatically pass their Courage test due to Éomer's Stand Fast! rule.
-Warrior of Rohan D, however, is not within 6" and so is not subject to Éomer's Stand Fast! rule.
+*Ã‰omer's army has been Broken.
+At the start of the next Move phase, Ã‰omer takes a Courage test and passes it.
+After Ã‰omer finishes his movement, Warriors of Rohan A, B and C are within 6" so they automatically pass their Courage test due to Ã‰omer's Stand Fast! rule.
+Warrior of Rohan D, however, is not within 6" and so is not subject to Ã‰omer's Stand Fast! rule.
 Warrior of Rohan D must make their own Courage test.*